PineBiotech/bioinformatics/Sequence Alignment.md

 ## Multiple Sequence Alignment:

 What if we wanted to align multiple sequences?
-IN this case, it would be cumbersome to try to align all pairs, so we turn to a method called "multiple sequnece alignment".
+In this case, it would be cumbersome to try to align all pairs, so we turn to a method called "multiple sequence alignment".
 This method can also be used to compare multiple long and short sequences to find matching portions, introduce gaps and find a consensus sequence.
 In order to perform multiple sequence alignment in R without runnin g the traditional algorithms like MUSCLE, we can use the DECIPHER package from bioconductor.

 ```R
 library(DECIPHER)